tldraw/tldraw/packages/core/README.md

 )
 ```

 Your component can return HTML elements or SVG elements.
 If your shape is returning only SVG elements, wrap it in an `SVGContainer`.
 If your shape returns HTML elements, wrap it in an `HTMLContainer`.
-Not that you must set `pointerEvents` manually on the shapes you wish to receive pointer events.
+Note that you must set `pointerEvents` manually on the shapes you wish to receive pointer events.

 The component will receive the following props: